 EYFS Teacher / Foundation Stage Lead / MFL Coordinator / School Council Coordinator

-Hello, I am Laura Glanville- Thomas and I have the wonderful privilege of teaching the wonderful ‘Acorns’ - reception class.
+Hello, I am Laura Glanville- Thomas and I have the wonderful privilege of teaching the reception class - ‘Acorns’.
 This is my forth year at Chacewater and I honestly couldn’t be more proud to work in such an incredible school.
-This is my third year leading the foundation stage, but before teaching in the foundation stage, I taught in the seedling class - year 1.
+This is my third year leading the foundation stage, but before teaching in the foundation stage, I taught in the Seedlings class - year 1.
 I specialise in teaching Early Years and KS1 and I love the creativity, enthused learning space and the progression you see in the children.
-I am very much excited for this new year ahead of me and to continue to create a wonderful classroom environment with the child’s interest at the heart of what they learn.
-I am truly excited and looking forward to developing the children’s learning journeys in the next upcoming year in a practical, creative and engaging way.

 Ever since I was a little girl, my dream was always to become a teacher.
 My dream finally crept closer in September 2012 when I finally took the plunge and started my BA (hons) degree in Education Studies.
 After a wonderful 3 years at Plymouth University, I decided to come home and broaden my educational knowledge by working in 2 local schools as a Teaching Assistant and completing my PGCE in Early Years Primary Teaching.
 I am very proud and fortunate in finding such a wonderful school to work in, with brilliant members of staff and such a community ethos.

 When I am not in school I enjoy socialising with my friends, which mostly consists of going out for food.
-But I also enjoy spending time with my husband, and my very close family and not to mention my little fur baby - my cat ‘Tilly’.
-I enjoy running and enjoying the beautiful countryside and beaches Cornwall has to offer.
+I also enjoy spending time with my husband, and my very close family and not to mention my little fur baby - my cat ‘Tilly’.
+I enjoy running and exploring the beautiful countryside and beaches Cornwall has to offer.